fluencelabs/examples/aqua-examples/ts-oracle/Readme.md

 ]
 ```

-Instead of the `fldist`  cli, you can use the Typescript stub and integrate it into a TS client.
+Instead of `fldist`, you can use the Typescript stub and integrate it into a TS client.
 See [Aqua Playground](https://github.com/fluencelabs/aqua-playground) for more information.